uf-mil/mil/Testing-Log.md

   + We were able to see the torpedo board, both gates, buoys, and walls
 * Daniel tested out his OGrid generation code
   + It sucessfully segemented out occupied and unoccupied regions, as well as unknown ones
-  + Next step: make the OGrid persistent
+  + Next step: make the OGrid persistent. _See [issue 254](https://github.com/uf-mil/SubjuGator/issues/254)_

 ### Path Marker Alignment
 * After multiple iterations, we finally got the down camera setup necessary for perception
 * We tested Kevin's path marker pose estimation code
   + Successfully segmented out the marker and got good pose estimations
-  + We found out it could also get the pose of the bin lid just by changing the height and width parameters. (good segmentation of the lid)
+  + We found out it could also get the pose of the bin lid just by changing the height and width parameters. (we saw a good segmentation of the lid) _See [issue 253](https://github.com/uf-mil/SubjuGator/issues/253)_

 ### Stereo
 * We had lighting conditions ranging from very sunny to really cloudy and the quality of generated point clounds was pretty high on both